CookEditors/NOS/_posts/2015-08-25-the-con-is-green.md

 “Scoop!
 Look!”
 Snooty grabs me by the arm and points.
 I see only a jalopy pulling away from in front of a hotel.
 It is a very ducky shade of blue bordering on violet.

 “So what?”
 I query.
-“I have heard that a few heaps are still in running order despite the war an’—what ails you?”
+“I have heard that a few heaps are still in running order despite the war an’ — what ails you?”

 “Come on, Scoop!”